-Three days of unlimited travel on JR East Shinkansen (bullet trains) and limited express trains in the Kanto region.
-Only valid on consecutive days, cannot be used for Tokaido Shinkansen and JR buses.
+If you’re looking for a whistle-stop tour of Kanto, this beauty will give you three days of unlimited travel on JR East Shinkansen (bullet trains) and limited express trains in the region.
+There are drawbacks though – tickets can only be used on consecutive days and cannot be used for Tokaido Shinkansen or JR buses.

 Japan Rail Pass

-Can be used on all JR trains – including shinkansen – as well as local JR bus services and a ferry service during the validity period (7, 14 or 21 consecutive days after exchange).
-Only visitors to Japan are eligible; it is highly recommended to buy your pass outside of Japan, as there are only a few vendors within Japan, who sell it at a slight price mark-up.
+The top trump of rail passes, this will get you on all JR trains – including shinkansen – as well as local JR bus services and a ferry service (to Miyajima Island in Hiroshima) during the validity period (7, 14 or 21 consecutive days after first use).
+Only visitors to Japan are eligible; it is highly recommended that you buy your pass outside of Japan (check here for a list of authorised sales offices), as there are only a few vendors within Japan, who sell passes at a mark-up.

 Japan Bus Pass

-Run by Willer Express, this pass gets you three, five or seven non-consecutive days of travel (including weekends, depending on the pass) – within a two month period.
-There are some blackout dates (Golden Week and the Obon holidays in August), but other than that you can pretty much ride whenever you want within two months of your first journey.
-The deal is only available to those with a foreign passport, including residents.
+Run by Willer Express, which operates highway buses across Japan, this pass gets you three, five or seven non-consecutive days of travel (which can include weekends with the right pass) – within a two-month period.
+There are some blackout dates (namely, Golden Week and the Obon holidays in August), but other than that you can pretty much ride whenever you want within two months of your first journey.
+The deal is only available here, and to those with a foreign passport, including residents.